ikukuyeva/PCA-R-Python/README.md

 Tutorial Outline
 ------------
 - Motivation for PCA
-- Overview of PCA (including checking of assumptions, deciding how many components to use, etc.)
+- Overview of PCA (e.g. checking of assumptions, deciding how many components to use, etc.)
 - Two aplications of PCA
 - Extensions of PCA